samKenpachi011/edc-call-manager/README.md

 	    unscheduling_model = PostNatalEnrollment
 	    interval = WEEKLY

 In the declaration we have included the `consent_model` and the `locator_model`.
 ModelCaller uses these models to extract personal information on the subject for the research assistant making the follow-up calls.
-In almost all cases, the subject has been consented and locator information (including any restrictions on how the subject is contacted) has been captured.
-See also modules `edc_consent` and `edc_locator`.
+In almost all cases, the subject has been consented and locator information has been captured (including any restrictions on how the subject may be contacted, if at all).
+The consent and locator mixins are available in projects `edc_consent` and `edc_locator`.
 Personal information is always encrypted at rest in any EDC model (see modules `django_crypto_fields` and `edc.core.crypto_fields`).

 ## Making a call and updating the `Log`

-When the research assistant is ready to make a follow-up with the patient,
+Calls are made via the Call changelist in Admin.
+A researcher pulls up the Log by ticking the call instance for the participant, selecting the `Call Participant` action item, and clikcing Go.
+The EDC will navigate to the Add/Change view of the Log and Log Entries.